Jake Marisnick Player Props: Tigers vs. Phillies

-Jake Marisnick -- 0-for-1 in his last game -- will be in action for the Detroit Tigers against the Philadelphia Phillies, with Taijuan Walker on the hill, on June 6 at 6:40 PM ET.
+The Detroit Tigers and Jake Marisnick, who went 0-for-2 last time out, battle Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:05 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Phillies.
+In his most recent game he had a hitless showing (0-for-2) against the Phillies.

 Jake Marisnick Game Info & Props vs. the Phillies